 Abstract:

 Sources and diagenetic alterations of sterol markers were studied in settling material and sediments near Buenos Aires main sewer (BA), and at a relatively non-polluted northern site at the Uruguay River (N).
-Vertical particle fluxes were 7-times higher at BA relative to N (34 ± 24 vs. 4.6 ± 3.6 mg/cm2/day) and increased during rainy months.
+Vertical particle fluxes were 7-times higher at BA relative to N (34 ± 24 vs. 4.6 ± 3.6 mg/cm2/day; mean ± standard deviation) and increased during rainy months.
 Total sterol contents were consistently higher at BA, both in settling material (7140 ± 7905 vs. 41 ± 47 μg/g at N) and sediments (708 ± 454 vs. 1.9 ± 0.18 μg/g).
 The difference was further amplified in the vertical flux of sterols (116 ± 168 vs. 0.070 ± 0.13 mg/cm2/year).
 At BA, sterol composition of settling material and sediments was dominated by fecal sterols (75-77%), with extreme coprostanol concentrations (3.6 ± 4.8 vs. 0.35 ± 0.28 mg/g at N) similar to sewage sludge, while at N plant sterols dominated (57-64%), mainly sitosterol, stigmasterol and campesterol.
-At BA the discharge of fresh sewage was confirmed by the high fecal sterols/phytosterols and coprostanol/epicoprostanol ratios.
-At N, the overwhelming dominance of plant sterols over herbivore fecal sterols was reflected by the high sitosterol/24-ethylcoprostanol ratio and the low coprostanol/24-ethylcoprostanol ratio.
-The coprostanol/epicoprostanol and cholesterol/cholestanol ratios were lower in sediments than in settling material, reflecting the sterol degradation at the sediment surface.
-The accumulation efficiencies calculated as the difference between trap fluxes and sediment inventories were 2-7 times higher at BA reflecting stronger vertical fluxes and enhanced preservation in anoxic conditions.
+At BA the discharge of fresh sewage was confirmed by the high coprostanol/(coprostanol + epicoprostanol) ratio.
+At N, the overwhelming dominance of plant sterols over herbivore fecal sterols was reflected by the high sitosterol/(sitosterol + ethylcoprostanol) ratio and the low coprostanol/(coprostanol + ethylcoprostanol) ratio.
+The coprostanol/(coprostanol + epicoprostanol) and cholesterol/(cholesterol + cholestanol) ratios were lower in sediments than in settling material, reflecting the sterol degradation at the sediment surface.
+The accumulation efficiencies calculated as the difference between trap fluxes and sediment inventories were 2-7 times higher at BA reflecting stronger vertical fluxes and enhanced preservation under anoxic conditions.
 Epicoprostanol (partially produced in situ), cholestanol and plant sterols were the best-preserved sterols, while cholesterol was the most labile during burial.

 Keywords: Sterols; Sewage markers; settling material; Rio de la Plata.